jhpyle/docassemble/_docs/docker.md

 build process.

 The second way is to use [persistent volumes].
-If you have a persistent volume called `certs` for the directory `/usr/share/docassemble/certs`, then you can run `docker volume inspect certs` to get the directory on the [Docker] host corresponding to this directory, and you can copy the SSL certificate files into that directory before starting the container.
+If you have a persistent volume for the directory `/usr/share/docassemble/certs`, you can copy the SSL certificate files into that directory before starting the container.

 Note that the files need to be called `nginx.crt` and `nginx.key`, because this is what the standard web server configuration expects.

+If you are starting a new server using a [persistent volume], you can set up HTTPS with your own certificates as follows.

+Create an `env.list` file like the following:

+{% highlight text %}
+DAHOSTNAME=myserver.example.com
+TIMEZONE=America/New_York
+USEHTTPS=true
+{% endhighlight %}

+(Of course, you may also need additional environment variables, such as `EC2`, depending on your setup.)

+Create a docker volume called `dacerts` using a temporary container based on the minimal [BusyBox] image.

+{% highlight bash %}
+docker run -v dacerts:/data --name deleteme busybox true
+{% endhighlight %}

+Now copy your SSL certificate files to the volume.

+{% highlight bash %}
+docker cp nginx.crt deleteme:/data/
+docker cp nginx.key deleteme:/data/
+{% endhighlight %}

+Now delete the [BusyBox] container.
+(Your volume will not be deleted.)

+{% highlight bash %}
+docker rm deleteme
+{% endhighlight %}

+Now start your **docassemble** container using the `dacerts` volume mounted to `/usr/share/docassemble/certs`:

+{% highlight bash %}
+docker run \
+  --stop-timeout 600 \
+  --env-file=env.list \
+  -v dabackup:/usr/share/docassemble/backup \
+  -v dacerts:/usr/share/docassemble/certs \
+  -d -p 80:80 -p 443:443 jhpyle/docassemble
+{% endhighlight %}

+When it comes time to update the certificate files, save the new certificates as `nginx.crt` and `nginx.key`, and then do:

+{% highlight bash %}
+docker cp nginx.crt a3970318cb38:/usr/share/docassemble/certs/
+docker cp nginx.key a3970318cb38:/usr/share/docassemble/certs/
+{% endhighlight %}

+replacing `a3970318cb38` with whatever the ID or name of your container is.

+Then restart your container:

+{% highlight bash %}
+docker stop -t 600 a3970318cb38
+docker start a3970318cb38
+{% endhighlight %}

+Instead of restarting your container, you could instead `docker exec` into the container and do:

+{% highlight bash %}
+cp /usr/share/docassemble/certs/nginx.??? /etc/ssl/docassemble/
+supervisorctl restart nginx
+{% endhighlight %}

-If you want to use different filesystem or cloud locations, the `docassemble.webapp.install_certs` can be configured to use different locations.
+If you want to use different filesystem or cloud locations, the `docassemble.webapp.install_certs` module can be configured to use different locations.
 See the [configuration] variables [`certs`] and [`cert install directory`].

 ## <a name="tls"></a>Using TLS for incoming e-mail